RCS vs SMS: The ultimate comparison guide

 Using RCS for two-factor authentication (2FA)

-All the rich features of RCS that we have described above make it an excellent option for the sending of OTPs as part of a 2FA solution.
+All the rich features of RCS, as described above, make it an excellent option for sending OTPs as part of a 2FA solution.

 Here are some of the advantages of using RCS for OTP delivery: